 Robyn has recorded the title role in Charpentier’s Caecilia Virgo et Martyr for Novum, songs by Stephen Dodgson for Toccata Classics and the roles of Alice and Lucy in Stephen Dodgson’s Margaret Catchpole for Naxos.

 In 2020, Robyn returns to the Gerhart Hauptmann Theater to make a role debut as Donna Anna, to Longborough Festival Opera as Adina in the Elixir of Love, and debuts at the Folkoperan in Stockholm as the title role in Coraline by Mark-Anthony Turnage in Swedish translation.
+At the Cheltenham Music Festival 2020, Robyn will sing Soprano 3 in Mahler’s 8th Symphony.

 “sweetly, seductively brilliant” (Zerbinetta)